 - South of the Borough’s BHRA: the Sunnyside trails and South Tower.

-To obtain your permit go the army’s iSportsman homepage (https://usartrak.isportsman.net/) where you will set up an account and obtain a Recreational Access Permit (RAP) by clicking on “Register” in the blue menu bar on the top of the homepage; this takes you to a page that walks you through the process.
+To obtain your permit go the army’s iSportsman homepage (https://usartrak.isportsman.net/) where you will set up an account and obtain a Recreational Access Permit (RAP) (UPDATE 08/01/2022: Now called the Sikes Act Permit) by clicking on “Register” in the blue menu bar on the top of the homepage; this takes you to a page that walks you through the process.
 You will set up an account with a username and password for online access and a PIN for telephonic access, then obtain your RAP.
-The permit is good for a year and is free if you sign up before Jan.
-1, after which time there will be a $10 fee.
+The permit is good for a year and costs $10.
 Print the RAP permit and photograph it or take a screenshot and keep a digital image on your phone; you will need to carry a paper copy of the RAP or have your phone with an image of the RAP with you on the trails.

 Once you have your RAP, you can sign in online for your activity using the iSportsman homepage (https://usartrak.isportsman.net/).
 The easiest way to do this is too first determine when the Training Area (TA) covering the ski trails you intend to use, TA 115 for trails east of the BHRA or TA 111 for trails S of the BHRA (see above), is open for activity by clicking on the “Interactive Map” link, when you see the map use the arrows or cursor move Fairbanks to the center of the image, then zoom in until you can identify TA’s 111 and 115, which are the northernmost training areas on the map.